> Folk Music > Songs > The Term Time

-Fiona Hunter sang The Term Time in 2015 on Malinky's CD Far Better Days.
-Their liner notes commented:
+Fiona Hunter sang The Term Time in 2015 on Malinky’s CD Far Better Days.
+They noted:

 A ploughman’s song also known as The Weary Fairmers.
 Our version combines verses from Sam Davidson (1864-1951), of Tarves, Aberdeenshire, found in the Greig-Duncan Folk Song Collection, and Robert Ford’s Vagabond Songs and Ballads of Scotland [p.
 248f] to give a more complete narrative.